Photo by Ben Gibbs, courtesy of The Broad

 About Cindy Sherman: Imitation of Life

-The Broad’s first special exhibition is a comprehensive survey of the work of artist Cindy Sherman.
-Cindy Sherman: Imitation of Life is the first major museum show of Sherman’s work in Los Angeles in nearly 20 years, and the exhibition fills The Broad’s first-floor galleries with 120 works drawn primarily from the Broad collection with key loans from other institutions.
+The Broad’s first special exhibition, on view June 11 - October 2, 2016, was a comprehensive survey of the work of artist Cindy Sherman.
+Cindy Sherman: Imitation of Life was the first major museum show of Sherman’s work in Los Angeles in nearly 20 years, and the exhibition filled The Broad’s first-floor galleries with 120 works drawn primarily from the Broad collection with key loans from other institutions.

 “Cindy Sherman’s work has been a touchstone for the Broad collection since Eli and Edye Broad first encountered it in 1982, and Cindy is the only artist in the collection whose work we’ve acquired so deeply and regularly, for more than 30 years,” said Joanne Heyler, founding director of The Broad.
 “There are 127 Cindy Sherman photographs in the Broad collection, the largest holding of her work in the world, and inaugurating our special exhibitions with an artist whose work sparked the Broads’ deep commitment to contemporary art could not be more appropriate for us."